Following Dujjonku, the Dubai Bungeoppang Craze

 "Dubai Bungeoppang" Store Locations Shared on SNS

-The ongoing craze for "Dubai Chewy Cookie (Dujjonku)" has now led to the emergence of a new variation: "Dubai Bungeoppang."
-Despite its high price of 7,500 won per piece, some stores have become so popular that customers must line up before opening hours to purchase it.
-On January 12, numerous photos of the product, along with signs reading "Dubai Bungeoppang 7,500 won," were posted on various online communities and social networking services (SNS).
-The cross-section of the Bungeoppang in these photos reveals that it is filled with kadaif, a key ingredient in Dubai chocolate.
-Considering that regular Bungeoppang typically costs between 1,000 and 2,000 won, this is an unusually high price.
+The craze for "Dubai Chewy Cookie (Dujjonku)" shows no signs of fading, and now a variation called "Dubai Bungeoppang" has emerged.
+Despite its high price of 7,500 won per piece, some stores are so popular that customers must line up before opening to purchase it.
+On January 12, numerous online communities and social networking services (SNS) were flooded with photos of the product alongside signs reading "Dubai Bungeoppang 7,500 won."
+The cross-section of the bungeoppang in the photos was filled with kadaif, a key ingredient in Dubai chocolate.
+Considering that regular bungeoppang typically costs between 1,000 and 2,000 won, this is an unusually high price.

 Dubai Bungeoppang is characterized by fillings such as Nutella chocolate, pistachio spread, and kadaif instead of red bean paste, and it has recently become popular along with the rising trend of Dubai chocolate.
 X